 We are incredibly saddened that some neighbors have used Nextdoor in this way.
 Simply stated: we consider profiling of any kind to be unacceptable.
 Our product is about fostering healthy conversations amongst neighbors.
 We explicitly prohibit profiling in our Guidelines.
 Further, if we are notified that a member has violated these guidelines, we will take action and prohibit them from using Nextdoor.

 Moving forward, we are creating ways to remind members of these Guidelines when they post in the Crime and Safety section.
 We are investigating better techniques for keeping divisive discussions productive, and we are partnering with conflict resolution experts for training and product feedback.
 This is an important cause for us and we won’t let up.

-Of course, one of the best ways to combat profiling is simply to get to know your neighbors.
+Of course, one of the best ways to combat racial profiling, on Nextdoor or elsewhere, is simply to get to know your neighbors.
 Racial profiling and other un-neighborly behaviors often arise from not having relationships with those around us.
 Many neighbors tell us that they are using Nextdoor as a vehicle to create the change they want to see in their local communities.
 Let’s use our common bonds to come together, engage in constructive dialogue, and end profiling once and for all.